 We have a fantastic range of #SpreadLoveNotHate Stop Hate UK merchandise available to purchase on our website, including T-Shirts, Pens, Carrier bags and more.
 They are perfect for any National Hate Crime Awareness Week events you are hosting.

 We understand this year may be slightly different due to the pandemic, however, there are still plenty of ways you can get involved with online events, webinars, putting up posters, supporting and sharing on social media and even starting conversations around reporting Hate Crime.

-There are plenty of ways people got involved for previous years.
+These are some of the ways people have got involved with National Hate Crime Awareness week in previous years.

 - People put their Hands up for Challenging Hate – we were inundated with photos; see the Galleries page to see some of them

 - Candlelit vigils were held across the country, including London, Sussex, Devon, Suffolk and Berkshire.

 - There was plenty of coverage in the media and a huge campaign on Social Media!

 In past years, we’ve been overwhelmed with the amount of support, and would like to thank everybody for their letters and statements, including our Patron, Baroness Lawrence, former Prime Minister David Cameron and many other senior politicians.